DICP-1809/MS-Decipher/README.md

 ## Cite
 Jiawei Mao, He Zhu, Luyao Liu, Zheng Fang, Mingming Dong, Hongqiang Qin, Mingliang Ye, MS-Decipher: a user-friendly proteome database search software with an emphasis on deciphering the spectra of O-linked glycopeptides, Bioinformatics, 2022;, btac014, https://doi.org/10.1093/bioinformatics/btac014

+## Exception Handling
+Log files, including information and errors, will be output when the software is running.
+If errors are encountered, users can check the error.log or ms_decipher.log file in the ‘logs’ folder to search for reasons, submit issues on https://github.com/DICP-1809/MS-Decipher or send email to glyco_decipher@163.com.

 ## Download MS-Decipher
 It is recommended to use MS-Decipher of the latest version, which could be downloaded [here](https://github.com/DICP-1809/MS-Decipher/releases), where previous version can also be acquired.
 The user guide is also included.